What is a Slowloris DDoS Attack and How Does it Work?

 Connection Tracking: Keep track of open connections and their duration.
 Identify connections that remain open for an extended period without completing requests.

-Here are six ways to mitigate and prevent a Slowloris DDoS attack:
+Here are six ways to mitigate a Slowloris DDoS attack:

 A reverse proxy would act as a buffer between the server and clients, protecting the server from Slowloris attacks.
 The reverse proxy should ideally monitor incoming requests and drop connections that show signs of a Slowloris attack.

-Limiting the number of connections that can be made from a single IP address would reduce the impact of a Slowloris attack.
+Limiting the number of connections that can be made from a single IP address would prevent the Slowloris attack.
 You could easily do this with a cloud WAF like AppTrana or a load balancer.

 Limiting the time a connection can be kept open would reduce the impact of a Slowloris attack.
 You could easily do this with a cloud WAF like AppTrana, a load balancer, or setting a timeout.